Namratha-nair/Business_Case_Study/README.md

-All the Business Case Study I have worked on is documented in this repo.
+The Business Case Studies I have worked on is documented in this repo.